Panagiotis1226/Cin7-Omni-Airbyte-Connector/README.md

 # Cin7 Omni Airbyte Connector

-A custom Airbyte source connector for [Cin7 Omni](https://www.cin7.com/), a cloud-based inventory management platform.
+A custom Airbyte source connector (forked from the original Cin7 Connector) for [Cin7 Omni](https://www.cin7.com/), a cloud-based inventory management platform.
 This connector uses the [Cin7 Omni REST API](https://api.cin7.com/api) to sync data into your data warehouse.

 ---